VineetJain22/video-summary/README.md

 Export Options: Save your summaries in multiple formats (Text, PDF, etc.).

 ## Usage
-As of now, I am putting up a jupyter notebook (ipynb) file.
-You can run the code cells in your local installation, Google Colab etc. You will need to provide your own gpt-3.5-turbo API key.
+As of now, I am putting up a jupyter notebook (ipynb): 'Youtube video summary.ipynb'.
+You can run this notbook in your local installation, Google Colab etc. You will need to provide your own gpt-3.5-turbo API key.
 Just replace the placeholder for the key with your own API key.
 In the future, I would like to create a Python package even possibly a user interface.
 Any contribution from the community is welcome.

 ## How it works